What is Integrative Thinking?

 At the I-Think Initiative, we work with educators to bring Integrative Thinking and approaches to innovation to classrooms.
 Fundamentally, we see our role as helping teachers to explore their stance in the classroom by providing tools that they can use to create experiences for their students.

-The tools below foster a mindset that is ready to explore different and conflicting ideas.
+Our tools foster a mindset that is ready to explore different and conflicting ideas.
 The tools help students to be clear about their own thinking and outline how the ideas of others can be used to enhance existing points of view.
 With deepened understanding comes renewed creativity, bolstered by a set of tools to stretch student thinking into unexpected places.

 Understanding opposing models is fundamental to enjoying and leveraging Integrative Thinking.
 We outline a framework for exploring the logic and benefits of models in tension.